KavyaVee00/CS-5004-Theory/README.md

 ```
 For this example, the attributes could be like its size (number), or model (string), or name(string).
 These attributes only define what makes up a Robot and what we would want it to have.
 I like to think of these as empty boxes with labels of what is supposed to go inside of them.

 But in order for the robot to actually recieve a size, model, or name, we would have to create a constructor.
 A constructor is what actually brings the robot to life by assigning it a name, model, size.
-It what labels the empty boxes with what they're supposed to each recieve.
 But how exactly does it do that?
 This is where the "this" pointer comes in to play.

 ```c
 // Constructor to initialize the attributes